Sam Byibesho

-Sam Byibesho (born April 25, 1964) is a Ugandan politician who currently serves as a Member of the Parliament of Uganda for the Kisoro Municipality.
+Sam Byibesho (born 25 April 1964) is a Ugandan politician who serves as a member of Parliament of Uganda for Kisoro Municipality.
 He is a member of the ruling party, the National Resistance Movement (NRM).

-From 2002 to 2016, Byibesho served as mayor of the Kisoro Town Council for 14 years.
-Currently, he represents the NRM party as its chairman for the Kisoro Municipality Constituency.
+From 2002 to 2016, Byibesho served as mayor of the Kisoro Town Council.
+Currently, he represents the NRM as its chairman for the Kisoro Municipality constituency.
 Byibesho serves on several committees, including the Local Government Accounts Committee, the Committee on Public Service and Local Government, and the NRM Parliamentary Caucus Committee in the Parliament of Uganda.

-Byibesho previously worked in the education sector as a Grade 3 teacher from 1991 to 1996.
-He also served as head teacher at Mubuga Primary School.
+Byibesho previously worked in the education sector as a third-grade teacher from 1991 to 1996.
+He later served as the head teacher at Mubuga Primary School.

 Early life and education

-On April 25, 1964, Byibesho was born in Kisoro, Kigezi sub-region, into an Anglican family of the Bafumbira ethnic group.
+Byibesho was born on the 25th of April 1964 in the municipality of Kisoro in the Kigezi sub-region in Uganda.
+His family is a part of the Bafumbira ethnic group and practice the Anglican faith.
 He is the firstborn child of Obed Byibesho, a clergyman, and Aidah Byibesho, a farmer.
 He has two sisters and two brothers.

-He attended Seseme Primary School, St. Paul's Senior Secondary School, Mutorere, and City High School, Kampala, for his O-Level education, earning a Uganda Certificate of Education (UCE) in 1984.
+He attended Seseme Primary School, St. Paul's Senior Secondary School Mutorere, and City High School in the capital city, Kampala, for his O-Level education.
+He completed his schooling with a Uganda Certificate of Education (UCE) in 1984.

-In 1991, he obtained a Grade 3 Certificate from Kisoro Primary Teachers' College (PTC).
-He later attended Kyambogo University, where he earned a Diploma in Education in 2004.
-He also studied at Uganda Martyrs University, Nkozi, where he was a coordinator for the Kisoro Students Association and graduated with a Bachelor of Education in 2009.
+In 1991, he obtained a third-grade certificate from Kisoro Primary Teachers' College (PTC).
+He attended Kyambogo University, where he earned a diploma in Education in 2004.
+He later studied at Uganda Martyrs University in Nkozi, Uganda, where he was a coordinator for the Kisoro Students Association.
+He graduated with a Bachelor of Education in 2009.